kreait/docker-images/README.md

 ## PHP

-Docker images built on top of Alpine Linux with the latest stable PHP Version and common and useful extensions.
+Docker images built on top of Alpine Linux with the [latest stable PHP Version and common extensions](https://github.com/codecasts/php-alpine).

 The images are automatically re-built and published on a weekly basis.